GetAI-Solutions/clario/README.md

 ## Current Methods of Gathering Product Information

-Currently, consumers in Africa rely on various methods to gather product information due to the lack of comprehensive solutions like GetAI:
+Currently, consumers in Africa rely on various methods to gather product information due to the lack of comprehensive solutions like Clario.ai:

 - **Manual Online Searches**: Time-consuming and often yielding inaccurate or incomplete results.
 - **Manufacturer Websites**: Limited information and often difficult to navigate.